PyconUK/2017.pyconuk.org/pages/schedule.md

  * Machine learning libraries you'd wish you'd known about (Ian Ozsvald)
  * Managing Machine Learning Models in Production (Anand Chitipothu)
  * NetworkZero: network support for clubs, classes & dojos (Tim Golden)
+ * Panel Discussion - The Ethics and Politics of Programming: Hear four experts discuss the ethics and politics of programming with the assembled audience.
+(Nicholas Tollervey)
  * Python: Super Power for Blended Learning: Super power for blended learning (Rizky Ariestiyansyah)
  * Using Python in Schools - Students Point of View (TBC!)
 (Corinne Sherman)
+ * Why Should High School Students Teach High School Teachers: What Happens When a Student Becomes a Teacher of Python and Electronics ?
+(Marek Mansell)

 ## Sunday 29th October
  * A brief history of markup languages: Where reStructuredText, markdown, etc. came from (Tony Ibbs)